This post contains affiliate links. Please read my disclosure for more info.

 Yes!
 And they can on this method too.

 In fact, people who are overweight tend to lose weight quicker than most at the beginning.
 This is because they typically have poorer eating habits to begin with and also possess a faster metabolism.

 I’m a full-time blogger so I don’t have much time for working out, which made this method great for my lifestyle.

 I know not all of us have the time (nor motivation) to go to the gym or do some workouts from home, so using this easy plan can help us speed up our metabolism and see the weight loss we want quickly.

 Now It’s Your Turn!

-If you have any other awesome weight loss and metabolism boosting tips to share on how to lose 15 pounds in 30 days naturally without exercise, email me or let me know in the comments below.
-I’d love to hear them!
+If you have any other weight loss and metabolism-boosting tips to share that’ll help instruct others on how to lose 15 pounds in 30 days naturally without exercise, please let us know in the comments below!

-If you want to know how to lose 15 pounds in a month with exercise, check out these exercises to lose weight at home and integrate them into this method.
-Good luck!
+And if you want to know how to lose 15 pounds in a month with exercise, check out these exercises to lose weight at home and integrate them into this method.